 - Threatening flight activity around the area, which is usually males defending the territory

 A large bee infestation might require professional intervention.
-However, since carpenter bees are not social insects and tend to be more solitary bees, getting rid of carpenter bees usually does not involve dealing with a large hive to deal with.
+However, since carpenter bees are not social insects and tend to be more solitary bees, getting rid of carpenter bees usually does not involve dealing with a large hive.
 Pesticides offer an effective means to eliminate the pests.

 Carpenter bee sprays can be applied on and around the holes in the wood and is effective on newer intrusions.
 Spray insecticide more heavily in early spring to prevent infestation and then treat regularly throughout the summer.

 Insecticidal dust can be applied more deeply into the wood and is ideal for longer-term infestations.
 It also prevents the larvae from reproducing.
 Use a hand duster to spray the dust directly into the hole.

 Carpenter bees are pollinating insects, so you may want to learn how to get rid of carpenter bees with non-toxic and organic methods.
 There are several non-lethal means of getting rid of them.
 For effective treatment, pay attention to their life cycle and treat in late summer or very early spring.
 That is the best time to seal their favorite places.